 Rocky Mountain Radar

-When it comes to radar detectors, there are brands that rise above the rest—we’ve already covered some of them previously, like Stinger and Beltronics.
+When it comes to radar detectors, some brands rise above the rest—we’ve already covered some of them previously, like Stinger and Beltronics.
 But if you’re the kind who tends to bet on the underdog, then in this field, then the mention of Rocky Mountain Radar may urge you to learn more.

 Even if you have long depended on radar detectors to keep you safe from speeding tickets, it is likely that you have never even heard of the brand before.
 Information on the Internet is scant on its background, and the few pages including our review on Rocky Mountain Radar do little for the company’s reputation.

 You might also notice that it has been disparaged because its claims in the past have been proven unfounded.
 Does it deserve the bad attention often given to it?
 Well, we’ll tell you what we know and then you can judge.

 For starters, the company is based in El Paso, Texas.
 It is young compared to its competitors, having only been established in 1989, which is one year short of three decades.

 What it lacks in years it makes up for more than four decades of working on radar technology, but on the side of the authorities, or so it claims.
 Its founder, Michael Churchman, is said to have previously worked for the government.

 The company is really small, with only a few employees on its roster.
 But that is inversely proportional to its big claim: of those who availed a radar detector from them, only 64 received tickets out of millions issued in the past 3 years.

 It also makes the promise that if you happen to be apprehended within the first year of your purchase, Rocky Mountain Radar will shoulder the first fine you’ll receive: that’s ticket rebate.